-In [17], the main objective of his Ph.D. thesis "To design a land Administration Domain Model (LADM)."
+In the thesis by Lemmen [8], the main objective of his Ph.D. thesis was "To design a land Administration Domain Model (LADM)."
 The model should be possible to be used as a fundamental for Land Administration System (LAS) development.
 It has to be accepted and adaptable to local situations, be useable to organise LA data within a Spatial Data Infrastructure (SDI) and the design should be based on the pattern of people to land relationship.
 The Land Administration Domain Model (LADM) standard has been developed and published as a Draft International Standard (DIS) by the International Organisation for Standardization ISO 2011 as ISO 19152.
 The thesis covers basic information related to land administration.
-The components that is, the water and elements above and below the earth's surface and those components concerning party related data; data on RRRs and the basic administrative units where RRRs apply to; data on spatial units and on surveying and topology/geometry which are represented in Unified Model Language (UML) packages and class diagrams [17].
-Having achieved the objectives of his research, answered all the research questions and performed validation, he however concluded that LADM, the creative approach resulted in finding common denominators in land administration.
-The LADM standard has been designed such a way that it can easily be changed depending on local demand, but further implementation is ongoing.
+The components are the water and elements above and below the earth surface and those components concerning party related data; data on RRRs and the basic administrative units where RRRs apply to, data on spatial units and on surveying and topology/geometry which are represented in Unified Model Language (UML) packages and class diagrams [8].
+Having achieved the objectives of his research, answered all the research questions and performed validation, he however concluded that LADM was the creative approach resulted in finding the common denominators in land administration.
+The LADM standard has been designed in such a way that it can easily be changed depending on local demand, but further implementation is on-going.

-[22], presented an overview of the last and minor technical modification from Final Draft International Standard (FDIS) to IS in their article titled "Land Administration Domain Model published by ISO".
+Oosterom et al. [4] presented an overview of the last and minor technical modification from the Final Draft International Standard (FDIS) to IS in their article titled "Land Administration Domain Model published by ISO".
 According to the authors, the main reason for the modification was the removal of the inconsistencies.
 They also further elaborated on the process to arrive at an International standard and the lessons the authors of the paper and the editors learned during the past years.
 LADM provides a comprehensive set of functionality based on Model Driven Architectures.
 The authors agreed that further issues will come including elaborating (country profile) and realizing a functional model suitable for implementation; database schema, temporal schema, exchange format and interface for edit and dissemination.

-[35], gave an overview of the paradigm aspects of the standardization process of land administration domain model during year 2008-2012.
+Uitermark [5] gave an overview of the paradigm aspects of the standardization process of land administration domain model during the years 2008 to 2012.
 During this period Harry Uitermark, Christiaan Lemmen and Peter Van Oosterom constituted the editing team of LADM.
-He also presented the start up of LADM, the standardization project and the Final Draft International Standard.
-Lack of procedural knowledge and understanding of the rules for the structuring of ISO documents was identified as two major problems for the delay of IS approval in July 2012.
+He also presented the start-up of LADM, the standardization project and the Final Draft International Standard.
+Lack of procedural knowledge and understanding of the rules for the structuring of ISO documents were identified as two major problems for the delay of IS approval in July 2012.